Japan spa city to run "spamusement park" combining bathing and rides

 The footage shows men and women of all ages wrapped in towels having fun at the prospective park.

-The city in Oita Prefecture, southwestern Japan, is crowd-funding to set up special rides using hot-spring water at an existing amusement park for a limited period and has already garnered 2 million yen ($180,000), enough to get the plan up and running.
+The city in Oita Prefecture, southwestern Japan, is crowdfunding to set up special rides using hot-spring water at an existing amusement park for a limited period and has already garnered 20 million yen ($180,000), enough to get the plan up and running.

 "A considerable number of people have supported our project.
 I hope we can gain even more support so we can materialize more attractions at the park to entertain citizens and tourists," the mayor said at a press conference Tuesday.